instantOS/instantos.github.io/docs/insdot.md

 ability, the program will keep working on what it can without risk of doing anything the user does not want.

+You are even welcome to use `ins dot` alongside other dotfile managers like yadm (which is what I do myself)

 ## Comparison with others

 ### GNU Stow